Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 The mortgage industry has been hit harder than most financial services sectors in the last two years.
 Here is what the data shows:

 The common thread is not sophisticated attacks.
 Most of these breaches exploited stolen credentials, unpatched systems, or weak access controls.
 Basic security hygiene would have prevented or limited the damage in every case.
+For a detailed look at how continual monitoring catches these gaps before attackers do, see our companion article.

 Why Cybersecurity Is Now a Trust Signal